Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: The spectral flow on non-compact manifolds

 As mentioned in the beginning of this subsection, Theorem~\ref{T:area enlar} was proved by applying a relative index theorem in even dimensions.
 The following is an alternate proof in odd-dimensional case.

-\begin{proof}[Proof of Theorem~\ref{T:area enlar} in odd dimensions] Suppose $M$ is a closed area enlargeable manifold of dimension $2m-1$ ($m\ge2$) and carries a metric $g$ of scalar curvature $\kappa>0$.
+\begin{proof}[Proof of Theorem~\ref{T:area enlar} in odd dimensions] Suppose $M$ is a compact area enlargeable manifold of dimension $2m-1$ ($m\ge2$) and carries a metric $g$ of scalar curvature $\kappa>0$.
 Then there exists a constant $\kappa_0>0$ such that $\kappa\ge\kappa_0$ on $M$.